 1.Designated Safeguarding Lead

-has a Designated Safeguarding Lead (DSL) and a Deputy DSL.
+St Thomas and St Anne’s CE Primary School has a Designated Safeguarding Lead (DSL) and a Deputy DSL.

-The Designated Safeguarding Lead is:
+The Designated Safeguarding Lead is: Hannah McGrath

-The Deputy Designated Safeguarding Lead is:
+The Deputy Designated Safeguarding Lead is: Lucy George

 The optimal scenario is to have a trained DSL (or deputy) available on site.
 Where this is not the case a trained DSL (or deputy) will be available to be contacted via phone or online video, for example, when working from home.